Travel Food Health

 How Tom Travels

-I recently reviewed one of Anthony Bourdain’s videos and found that he once traveled much like I do.
-I still miss the man and at least we can still enjoy his past travels.
-As much as I like staying at resorts, the missing ingredient is you miss learning about the culture of the place you’re traveling.
+I always like the way the Anthony Bourdain’s traveled, I still miss the man and at least we can still enjoy his past travels.
+As much as I like staying at resorts, the missing ingredient is you miss learning about the culture of the place you’re visiting.
+Travel is it’s about the culture.
+Learning how we are all alike yet different in other ways.

 World Wide Travel